Twisted Conjugacy in Big Mapping Class Groups: Main results

 Then by \lemref{ntog} $\MCG^{\pm}(S)$ has infinitely many conjugacy classes.
 Therefore by \lemref{inner} and \lemref{out}\eqref{out1} it follows that the (extended) big mapping class group $\MCG^{\pm}(S)$ possesses the $R_{\infty}$-property. \end{proof}

 There is an important well-studied hyperbolic space (namely the curve graph $\mathcal{C}(S)$) on which the mapping class group of a finite-type surface $S$ acts non-elementarily.
-But for the infinite-type surfaces there is no such one space on which big mapping class group acts non-elementarily.
+But for infinite-type surfaces there is no one such space on which a big mapping class group acts non-elementarily.
 So we shall deal with this case-by-case.
 For the rest of the paper, we will only consider the big mapping class group $\MCG(S)$.